andypiper/twbadge-server/README.md

 ## Prerequisites

 Before you begin, you'll need a Node.js runtime.
-It was built and is running on Glitch, and should work with Node 10, 11 or 12 (currently being built and run on 12.x LTS)
+It was built and is running on Glitch, and should work with Node 10 through 16 (currently being built and run on Node 16.x)

 ## Installing TwBadge-Server